davamram/TopHiggsMEManalysis/DelphesAnalyzer/README.md

+# DelphesAnalyzer

-# Set environment variables of Delphes and run the DelphesAnalyzer interactively
+#Set environment variables of Delphes and run the DelphesAnalyzer interactively

 source setup_Delphes.csh

 root -l run.C

-# If willing to run on batch, use instead:
+#If willing to run on batch, use instead:

 bsub -q 1nd RunDelphesAnalyzer